Time Tracking: A Complete Guide for Managers

 Diagnosis, Not Surveillance

-Peter Drucker in his book The Effective Executive doesn’t start with goals or strategy — he starts with time.
-This is no coincidence:
+Notably, Peter Drucker in his book The Effective Executive doesn't start with goals or strategy — instead, he starts with time.
+Furthermore, this is no coincidence:

 “Effective executives don't start with tasks.
 They start with time.
 Time is the scarcest resource, which cannot be rented, bought, or borrowed.”

-Time tracking is a diagnostic tool — like a blood test for a doctor.
-You cannot improve what you don’t measure.
+Essentially, time tracking is a diagnostic tool — like a blood test for a doctor.
+Indeed, you cannot improve what you don't measure.

 Exposing the “Busyness Illusion”